AleksejDix/allyship.dev/apps/allystudio/src/components/page/README.md

 3. Use the debug component during development to inspect state
 4. Follow the event-based pattern for state transitions
 5. Ensure normalized_url follows the hostname + path pattern for uniqueness
+6. Delegate business logic like validation to state machines
+7. Use the centralized URL utilities rather than implementing custom URL logic
+8. Let the website machine handle URL-website relationship checks

 ## Accessibility